Election 2020 Statistical Analyses

 Also, consider several embarrassing "analyses" like this that I've come across

 These type of analyses are beyond flawed.
 Elections are not like coin flips whatsoever.
-For example, Trump strongly discourage mail-ins to his followers, and Biden encouraged his followers to use mail-ins considering we are in the middle of an epidemic.
+For example, Trump strongly discouraged mail-ins to his followers, and Biden encouraged his own followers to use mail-ins considering we are in the middle of an epidemic.

 I'm happy to see the recent court rejection of the many erroneous statistical analyses of election results by those seeking to overturn the 2020 election.
 The analyses were an insult to the voters, our mainly fair systems, and also insulting and damaging to the statistics profession.
 Professional statisticians should be more forceful in calling out the numerical nonsense from those that align themselves with a conspiracy campaign.
 In my opinion, Dominion and Smartmatic lawyers should not only bring legal action to any news channel and lawyer making defamatory statements (see Re: Defamatory Falsehoods About Dominion), but also to any expert that made defamatory statements based on their flawed analysis.